ygornandes/api--users-audit/readme.md

 For build the application use the command below:

-Linux:
-- ./gradlew clean build docker

-Windows:
-- gradlew.bat clean build docker
+- gradle clean build docker

 For run the API and switch on MongoDB and ActiveMq locally,  write the following command: